 The Crop feature’s pretty much what you’d imagine.
-You click the crop button, and click and drag your cursor across the area you wish to crop out.
+You click the crop button and click and drag your cursor across the area you wish to crop out.
 When you create a crop selection, you’ll be provided with handles in both the corners and the sides to adjust the selection.
-The only thing you can’t do is to rotate the crop selection.
+The only thing you can’t do is rotate the crop selection.
 To complete your crop, click the Crop button again.

 To be more precise with your crop selection, you can use the Image Crop to control the Aspect Ratio and the size of the crop (in pixels) via Selection.
 Both the Aspect Ratio and the Selection act independently of each other.
 Adjusting one setting doesn’t automatically change the other.
 If you adjust the handles on your crop selection, only the setting for Selection will change.

-Rotating an image in WordPress is pretty straight forward.
+Rotating an image in WordPress is pretty straightforward.
 Click the Rotate Counter-Clockwise button to rotate counter-clockwise.
 Click the Rotate Clockwise button to rotate in the other direction.

 Undo and Redo

 Any good program worth its salt has Undo and Redo options.
 The Edit Image Screen of WordPress is no different.
-WordPress provides users with both an Undo and Redo button, which can be used to correct or reapply an edit.
+WordPress provides users with both an Undo and Redo buttons, which can be used to correct or reapply an edit.

 Clicking the Scale Image link will expand the panel, providing some basic options and a friendly tip.
 The adjustments you make are proportional.
-It you decide to upscale the image, you’ll see a red exclamation mark to alert you.
-Of course you should never upscale an image in any program because upscaling an image will only expand or duplicate the pixels that actually exist in the image.
+If you decide to upscale the image, you’ll see a red exclamation mark to alert you.
+Of course, you should never upscale an image in any program because upscaling an image will only expand or duplicate the pixels that actually exist in the image.
 This usually causes fussiness or that blocky, pixellated look.

-Should you happen to screw-up while scaling your image, WordPress will not let you use the Undo button to correct your mistake.
+Should you happen to screw up while scaling your image, WordPress will not let you use the Undo button to correct your mistake.
 Instead, WordPress will provide you with a Restore Original Image link.
 As shown in the image above, clicking on the Restore Image link will expand that panel, providing you with a friendly message and a blue Restore Image button.